Technical Writing - Content Development

 - Designed, implemented and administered databases used for call tracking, knowledge base management and Return Merchandise Authorization (RMA) administration.

-- Integrated email reply system with knowledge base to generate automated reply email message from over 150 possible technical articles.
+- Implemented email reply system that connected to knowledge base and which generated automated reply Email containing one of over 150 technical articles.

 - Acted as primary Technical Support contact for internal users.